 You will feel like a child at Disneyland and wouldn’t know where to start with all the activities the falls have to offer.
 Book your accommodation in Zambia here or if you want to stay close to the Zambezi National Park, you can book your accommodation here.

 Before you can jump into a canoe, you would need to sign an indemnity form.
 This absolves the lodge from any injury you might incur while dodging the hippos and crocodiles around you.
 The canoes are inflatable, so take a needle with you.
 As soon as a hungry hippo gets too close, poke a hole in the back of the canoe and off you go.

-You need to be at least 10 years old and 2 people before boarding one of these dinghies.
-They then have 3 types of cruises for you to choose from, starting at £31 or $40 per person for a Kandahar Island Picnic Lunch tour, where you paddle to Kandhar Island and have a picnic.
-These tours usually last around 2-3 hours, depending whether or not you unfolded your picnic blanket on top of an ant’s nest.
+You need to be at least 10 years old and two people before boarding one of these dinghies.
+They then have three types of cruises for you to choose from, starting at £31 or $40 per person for a Kandahar Island Picnic Lunch tour, where you paddle to Kandhar Island and have a picnic.
+These tours usually last around two to three hours, depending whether or not you unfolded your picnic blanket on top of an ant’s nest.
 Half day tours cost £68 or $88 per person or you can do a full day at £105 or $137, which also includes a picnic lunch.
 Lunch for you, not the crocodiles.

-Consisting of 9 different slides and a cable bridge walkway, these canopy tours offer magnificent birds-eye views of the falls and the riverine forest below.
-Lasting 2-2.5 hours and costing £45 or $59 per person, you can stop at any of the viewpoints while playing Tarzan and observe the wild life and birds around you.
-Before you get going, you will get a safety briefing to ensure that you know what you are doing and then 2 tour guides will show you around.
+Consisting of nine different slides and a cable bridge walkway, these canopy tours offer magnificent birds-eye views of the falls and the riverine forest below.
+Lasting two to two and a half hours and costing £45 or $59 per person, you can stop at any of the viewpoints while playing Tarzan and observe the wild life and birds around you.
+Before you get going, you will get a safety briefing to ensure that you know what you are doing and then two tour guides will show you around.

 Bungee Jump and Bridge Activities

 Now this is the ultimate thrill at an unbeatable location.
-5, 4, 3, 2, 1, Bungee!
-At 364 ft high and free falling for 4 seconds, you will jump into the rainbows and spray from the falls below.
+Five, four, three, two, one, Bungee!
+At 364 ft high and free falling for four seconds, you will jump into the rainbows and spray from the falls below.
 If that is not enough you can do a bridge swing; free falling 262 ft and then swing a huge arc with the falls right by your side.
-Then for children 7 and up, they have bridge slides available where the zipline will glide over 300 yards and come to a stop on the Zimbabwean side of the falls.
+Then for children seven and up, they have bridge slides available where the zipline will glide over 300 yards and come to a stop on the Zimbabwean side of the falls.
 Not a bad way to cross the border.
 Bungee jumps are strictly solo and cost £135 or $176 per person.
 A bridge swing will cost you the same or for £170 or $220, you can do a tandem swing with your better half.
 Bridge slides cost £35 or $45 per person or £43 or $55 for a tandem swing.
 You will get a nice little discount should you want to do the lot; costing £170 or $220, it really is a bargain.
 And remember, the rope goes around your waist, not your neck.